-After torch switch is closed, gas flows for two (2) seconds then momentarily shuts off then back on, FAULT INDICATOR flashes, and 85 PSI LED flashes.
+This is a Latched Failure Mode.
+After START signal is activated, gas flows for two (2) seconds then momentarily shuts off then back on, FAULT INDICATOR flashes, and 85 PSI LED flashes.
+To reset the machine, turn the unit OFF, indentify and clear the problem and turn back ON.

-- Upper O-Ring on torch head is in the wrong position. - a) Remove shield cup from torch; check position of the upper o-ring and correct if needed.
+- 1. Upper O-Ring on torch head is in the wrong position. - a) Remove shield cup from torch; check position of the upper o-ring and correct if needed.

-2. Torch start cartridge is stuck.

-a) Turn off power supply.
+- 2. Torch start cartridge is stuck. - a) Turn off power supply.
 Bleed down the system.
-Remove the shield cup, tip, start cartridge and electrode.
+Remove the shield cup, tip,start cartridge and electrode.
 Check the lower end unit of the start cartridge for free movement.
 Replace the cartridge if the lower end unit does not move freely.